bmcmahen/portfolio/content/blog/introducing-sancho/index.md

 }
 ```

-With Emotion, we have the full power of the `css` prop and the ability to compose styles.
-This means we can easily alter the style of existing components.
+I've found that using Emotion's `css` prop in combination with typescript's typing and VSCode's autocomplete largely renders a `Box` component or something like [styled-system](https://github.com/styled-system/styled-system) unnecessary.
+Emotion's `css` prop also makes it easy to compose styles and alter existing components.

 ```jsx
 /** @jsx jsx */